ozoneastrophysics/lunar-outpost-concept/README.md

 # Lunar Outpost Concept
-Started 7/3/22, written by Ozone.
+Started on 7/3/22, written by Ozone.

 ## Introduction